jerng/studies/jsf/README.md

   of the Actor class to cause all future instatiations of Actor to register themselves to (new Postman).recipientRegistry on construction.
 - - messages are Objects with symbol keys to reduce accidental mucking up

+### Disclaimers (Technical Debt)

+This is not a good example of OOP separation of concerns, in terms of how the functions were named.

 ### Next Thoughts